whimc/Barrelbot/readme.md

             * Down: ~ ~-1 ~
     * {description:”  “}
         * The text that shows in the tooltip of the item
-        * Just formatted plain text, no need for JSON shenanigans
+        * Just formatted plain text
+    * Make sure to use an end block to end the if statement
 * Counter Loops
     * {cycles: }
         * Number of times to repeat the loop
-    * To-do: add while loops with configurable condition statements
 * While loops
     * Configurations the same as If statements